 Do the following things to get rid of this getting-caught-up-in-one-idea syndrome.

-Not working enough on yourself
+Not working enough on yourself.

 Entrepreneurship is not a contest; it’s a skill one should develop.
-The worst thing about it is when you join the excitement of building something with your bare hands, you forget the most important person, yourself.
+The worst thing is when you join the excitement of building something with your bare hands, you forget the most important person, yourself.

 No planning and no goals to act upon

-The best way is to plan 5-10 years ahead of your time and constantly change your plans according to market changes and economic trend.
-But remember while changing your plans and trying to execute it flawlessly, don’t lose your core values.
-Your core values are the foundations on which your entire organization stands upon.
+The best way is to plan 5-10 years ahead and constantly change your plans according to market changes and economic trends.
+But remember, while changing your dreams and trying to execute them flawlessly, don’t lose your core values.
+Your core values are the foundations upon which your entire organization stands.

 Making your indispensable in entrepreneurship

 Once you’re a few years old in entrepreneurship, you try to take care of everything.
 It’s somehow like a relationship.
 After a few years of commitment, entrepreneurship becomes your habit, and you want to take charge of everything.
 Thus what once started in 12-13 hours a day becomes 17-18 hours a day!
 Naturally, if you try to become everything to everyone, then it would be impossible for you to have time for your personal life.
 If your personal life is affected by your business, you will ultimately be a victim of business rather than a beautiful product.

 The idea is to let go of most of the things in your business to concentrate on the things that you do best or generate most of the revenues for your business.
 Derek Sivers of CD Baby did that while trying to take care of everything.
 At that time, he realized he could concentrate only on creating codes for his business by delegating everything else to other people in the company.
 Leadership guru Robin Sharma did that as well.
 He left the CEO’s place to concentrate more on what he does best – writing, speaking, and inspiring millions of people.